andremxmx/showbox-scraper/readme.md

 For configuring the things you want to change are:

-Seasons array
+Seasons array ( Which seasons you want to go over scraping) [No need to change if Movie]

-Max episode count in the for loop
+Max episode count in the for loop (Use either a limit if you want or if you want them all, use a high number that max episode count a season can have) [No need to change if Movie]

 type (will be either 'show' or 'movie')